Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 In drops we have the following Information:

-- dropId:UInt64
+- dropId: UInt64
-- startDate:UFix64
+- startDate: UFix64
-- endDate:UFix64
+- endDate: UFix64
-- templates :{UInt64:AnyStruct}
+- templates: {UInt64: AnyStruct}

 ## Instruction of Create Drops